 Chicken Jump

 Another fun-filled activity for these birds is chicken jump.
-You may stand on a pebble while having your chicken in your arm.
+You may stand on a pebble while having your chicken in your arms.
 Slowly, scatter the peas in your hand in the air.
 Watch them catch and gobble the peas.

 Rotting Log